-Gylfi Sigurdsson: Everton agree £45m deal for Swansea midfielder
+Gylfi Sigurdsson: Everton sign Swansea midfielder for £45m

 - From the section Football

-Everton have agreed a deal to sign Swansea City midfielder Gylfi Sigurdsson for a fee believed to be about £45m.
+Everton have completed the club-record signing of midfielder Gylfi Sigurdsson from Swansea City for a fee believed to be about £45m.

-The Iceland international scored nine goals and contributed 13 assists last season to help the Swans beat the drop.

-The 27-year old will have a medical at Goodison Park on Wednesday.
+The 27-year-old passed a medical at the club earlier on Wednesday.

-Sigurdsson will become Everton's record signing, beating the £31.8m they paid Chelsea for striker Romelu Lukaku in 2014.
+Sigurdsson's transfer fee eclipses Everton's previous record of £31.8m to Chelsea for Romelu Lukaku in 2014.

+"Hopefully I will continue to create goals and score goals for the team and contribute to the kind of success we're seeking at the club," he said.

+"This is an ambitious club and it is clear we are moving in a really good direction.
+The most important thing is that this team keeps winning games and climbing the table - and does that throughout the season."

 Swansea set an asking price of £50m for Sigurdsson in July after rejecting an offer worth about £40m from Leicester.

-The Welsh club then turned down a similar bid from Everton, who had been interested in signing the Iceland playmaker for more than a year.
+The Welsh club then turned down a similar bid from the Toffees, who had been interested in signing the Iceland playmaker for more than a year.

+Spurs will reportedly benefit from a 10% sell-on clause, having sold Sigurdsson to Swansea in the deal which took Wales full-back Ben Davies and goalkeeper Michel Vorm to White Hart Lane.

 Sigurdsson said in May he was "not trying to leave" the Swans, having signed a new contract last year to become the club's highest paid player.